AppliedLogicSystems/ALSProlog/13-Using-the-Prolog-Shell.md

 ````
 ````
--heap The option -heap followed immediately by space and a number w sets the size of the ALS Prolog heap to w *1024, where w is the number of K bytes to allocate.
+-heap The option -heap followed immediately by space and a number w sets the size of the ALS Prolog heap to w *1024, where w is the number of Kilobytes to allocate, if w is large.
+For small w, the size of the heap is set to the base heap size incremented by w *1024.
 Heap overflow will cause exit to the operating system.
+Cf. statistics/0.
 ````
 ````
--stack The option -stack followed immediately by a space and a number w sets the size of the ALS Prolog stack to w *1024, where w is the number of K bytes to allocate.
+-stack The option -stack followed immediately by a space and a number w sets the size of the ALS Prolog stack to w *1024, where w is the number of Kilobytes to allocate.
 Stack overflow will cause exit to the operating system.
+Cf. statistics/0.

-These two options were formerly only controlled by the use of an environment variable, ALS_OPTIONS.
+These two options (-heap, -stack) were formerly only controlled by the use of an environment variable, ALS_OPTIONS.
 Now, either or both the command-line and environment variable method can be used.
 Use of one of the command-line options overrides use of the corresponding option with the environment variable.
 The ALS_OPTIONS environment variable is used as follows.
 If w1 and w2 are similar to the value w described above for -h and -s, then:
 Under Bourne shell, Korn shell, and Bash: